tessmueske/my-period-app/README.md

 README.md for my Phase 4 Final Project

-Queer Health App ~ For Queer People who Menstruate with Gender-Neutral Language

-Mission: to enable users of all genders who menstruate to access an app that allows them to track their menstruation without gendered language about bodies or products.
+Crimson ~ For Queer People who Menstruate with Gender-Neutral Language The mission is to create an app for users of all genders who menstruate that allows them to track their menstruation without gendered language about bodies or products.

+I polled my Instagram followers about what language feels best for them regarding menstruation.
+It seems that both menstruation and period causes dysphoria for different people.
+Others prefer "bleeding", "monthly", or other various terms.
+Some people preferred using terms such as "on the rag" in a joking manner.
+I chose to call my project "Crimson" in hopes that it detracted from the focus solely on the words "menstruation" or "period", also adding a nudge to those who preferred words such as "bleeding".

+I chose a dark grey as the background color for my project because it emits the least amount of carbon.
+Other choices for colors were also made with this research in mind (dark red, for example).
+The source for this is https://consider.digital/low-carbon-web-colour-palettes/.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~